-CNT 290 Network Troubleshooting and Forensics
+CNT 290 Network Forensics

-Level I Prerequisites: Academic Reading and Writing Levels of 6; CIS 121, CNT 224 and CNT 236, minimum grade "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CNT 224 or CNT 236, minimum grade "C" or equivalent experience

-In this course, students will be introduced to network troubleshooting and network forensics such as enterprise, remote access, LAN, WAN, voice over IP and wireless configurations.
-This course includes monitoring and troubleshooting of various network services, and after-event analysis of network intrusions.
+In this course, students will be introduced to various tools and concepts associated with network forensics to include monitoring, detection, analysis and mitigation.
+Network topologies include enterprise, LAN, WAN, VoIP and wireless configurations.
+Hands-on configuration, monitoring and troubleshooting of various network services and after-event analysis of network intrusions is performed.
+The title of this course was previously Network Troubleshooting and Forensics.